 Best Kitty Litter for Odor Control

-Without being repetitive – don’t use artificially-scented cat litter, the chemicals used are harmful.
+Without being repetitive – don’t use artificially-scented cat litter; the chemicals used are harmful.

 Before choosing a litter, look at what else might be causing the odor.
-Your cat’s diet is the starting point – certain foods will cause your cat’s toilet deposits to smell a lot more.
+Your cat’s diet is the starting point – certain foods will cause your cat’s toilet deposits to smell much more.
 A raw-fed cat will have a less stinky out-put, so consider whether there are changes needed to your cat’s meals.

 Then, look at the location of the litter box.
 Is it an enclosed space, or is it well-ventilated?
-Moving air will help to disperse the odors, as the particles become diluted in more fresh air.
+Moving air will help to disperse the odors as the particles become diluted in more fresh air.

 And humidity also plays a part – the more humidity, the thicker the air and the easier it is for odor-producing particles to stagnate and smell more.
+So, try to place the litter box somewhere that has good ventilation and is quite dry, as this will help with odor control.

 World's Best Cat Litter